GENERAL RESEARCH INTERESTS

 - The study of oxygen bonding environments at interfaces

 - The implementation of new operando methods for elucidating reaction mechanisms in ball-milling

 More details on these studies can be found below and in the associated publications.

 1. Oxygen-17 and oxygen-18 isotopic labeling using mechanochemistry

-In 2017, we demonstrated for the first time that protocols based on ball-milling can be used for the 17O-labeling of organic and inorganic compounds in a cost-efficient and user-friendly way.
+In 2017, we demonstrated for the first time that synthetic protocols based on ball-milling can be used for the 17O-labeling of organic and inorganic compounds in a cost-efficient and user-friendly way.
 The reactions are all performed in a few hours under ambient conditions, and using very small quantities of 17O (or 18O) enriched water.
-Since then, we have been expanding the families of compounds which can be labeled by mechanochemistry, showing that it is applicable to oxides (SiO2, Al2O3, TiO2, ZrO2…), hydroxides (Ca(OH)2, Mg(OH)2…), carboxylic ligands (terephtalic acid, trimesic acid…), boronic acids, and small molecules of biological or pharmaceutical interest (ibuprofen…).
+Since then, we have been expanding the families of compounds which can be labeled by mechanochemistry, showing that it is applicable to oxides (SiO2, Al2O3, TiO2, ZrO2…), hydroxides (Ca(OH)2, Mg(OH)2…), carboxylic ligands (terephtalic acid, trimesic acid…), fatty acids (stearic acid, oleic acid…), and other small molecules of biological or pharmaceutical interest (ibuprofen…).
 Moreover, we have started to work on the scale-up of some of these reactions, so that the 17O (or 18O) enriched species can then be used as precursors in standard synthetic protocols of molecules and materials, and thereby help answer the needs of a wide community of chemists.

 2. Advanced NMR studies on 17O-enriched compounds